-Then, we use a modified version of the rotating calipers path planner (RCPP)\cite{vasquez2020coverage} for computing a path, $\rho$, that covers $M'$.
-See Fig. \ref{subfig-2:path} shows the path computed with the RCPP for the eroded polygon.
+Then, we use a modified version of the rotating calipers path planner (RCPP) \cite{vasquez2020coverage} for computing a path, $\rho$, that covers $M'$.
+Fig. \ref{subfig-2:path} shows the path computed with the RCPP for the eroded polygon.
 RCPP optimizes the flight of lines direction so that it gets the optimal path in linear time w.r.t. the number of vertices in the polygon.
-In our implementation, we connect flight lines over the frontier of $M'$, unlike the original method where the flight lines are connected by perpendicular sections, such perpendicularity might lead the MAV outside $M'$, in consequence the drone could collide with the environment.
-Finally, we modify the computed path by adding a tour of $M'$ vertices before $e$, this tour covers some areas left in the route $\rho$ which is a natural defect of the back-and-forth planners that deal with delimited regions \cite{galceran}.
-See Fig. \ref{subfig-3:fullpath} shows the inclusion of the final tour to the path.
+In our implementation, we connect flight lines over the frontier of $M'$, unlike the original method where the flight lines are connected by perpendicular sections, such perpendicularity might lead the UAV outside $M'$, in consequence the drone could collide with the environment.
+Finally, we modify the computed path by adding a tour of the $M'$ vertices before $e$, this tour covers some areas left in the path $\rho$ which is an implicit defect of the back-and-forth planners that deal with delimited regions \cite{galceran}.
+Fig. \ref{subfig-3:fullpath} shows the inclusion of the final tour to the path.